TurboWarp/extensions/docs/turbotranslate.md

 (value for [welcome] in [current v] :: #4361ee)
 ```

-Retrieves the translation for the specified key.
-Defaults to the active language.
-If the key is missing in that language, it automatically falls back to English.
+Gets the translation for a key.
+Defaults to the current language.
+If not found, falls back to English.

 ---